About Me

 Research Interests

-- Urban economics:
+Urban economics:

 - Spanning both the classic field and interdisciplinary applications.

-- Housing policy and markets:
+Housing policy and markets:

-- Bottom-up and top-down methods in spatial matching:
+Bottom-up and top-down methods in spatial matching:

-- Bottom-up location choice, employing game theory.
+- Bottom-up location choice, using game theory.

-- Top-down location allocation, employing operations research.
+- Top-down location allocation, using operations research.

 In the Spare Time

-(Updated in March 2026)
+(Updated in May 2026)